-Section 2.1: Prerequisites and Getting Started
+Dissertation Prerequisites and Getting Started

-The student will identify a research question or questions that aligns with the dissertation purpose criteria described in Section 1.
-It is expected that the student will discuss with the student's committee chair potential dissertation ideas.
-The committee chair's approval of the dissertation topic is required.
+The student will identify a research question or questions that aligns with the dissertation purpose criteria described above.
+It is expected that the student will discuss potential dissertation ideas with their dissertation chair.
+The committee chair's approval of the dissertation topic is required as per the dissertation proposal rubric criteria.